Anomaly Detection

 • Pattern deviation -- Values that do not match the dominant patterns for the field

-For numeric fields, outlier detection works on the actual numeric values:
+For numeric fields, anomaly detection works on the actual numeric values:

 • Extreme values -- Numbers far above or below the typical range